myobie/nathanherald.com/content/writing/going-public/index.md

   alt="Screenshot of the GitHub Actions bot timeline entry for a deployment" src="github-actions-bot-timeline@2x.png" />}}

 I assume when I create a deployment through the API it does emit some `deploy` event that no one is paying attention to.
 Seems wasteful.
-It would probably make more sense to separate the concept of "creating the deployment record" and "triggering the `deploy` event." `</rant>`
+It would probably make more sense to separate the concept of "creating the deployment record" and "triggering the `deploy` event."
+It's also very possible (likely) that I just don't understand what I'm doing. `</rant>`

 [deployments api]: https://developer.github.com/v3/repos/deployments/